alhog/LanguageTransformer/README.md

 **Define the Words:** Decide on the rules for forming words from the alphabet.
 This could involve defining valid sequences of characters, minimum and maximum word lengths, etc.

+*Defining the words for your new language involves several considerations:*

+1. **Word Formation Rules**: Decide on the rules for forming words from the alphabet.
+This could involve defining valid sequences of characters, minimum and maximum word lengths, etc. You might also want to consider whether certain combinations of characters have special meanings.

+2. **Parts of Speech**: Decide on the different parts of speech that will exist in your language (e.g., nouns, verbs, adjectives, etc.).
+Define the rules for how these different types of words can be formed and used.

+3. **Morphology**: Decide on the rules for how words can change form to indicate different meanings.
+This could involve things like adding prefixes or suffixes, changing the word order, or altering the word itself.

+4. **Pronunciation**: Decide on the rules for how words should be pronounced.
+This could involve defining the sounds associated with each character or combination of characters, as well as rules for stress, intonation, etc.

 **Define the Sentence Structure:** Decide on the rules for forming sentences from words.
 This could involve defining the order of subjects, verbs, and objects, the use of punctuation, etc.

 **Define the Phrase Structure:** Decide on the rules for forming phrases or expressions.
 This could involve defining the order and grouping of words, the use of operators, etc.